ChrisWoodlief/reactDrawingApp/README.md

 I created a registration page at /register but for login the built in page from Next-Auth is being used.
 In a real application is would be better to build out both of these pages to have more uniform pages.

 ### Typescript
 Typescript would have been nice to have for more complicated objects.
 In drawArea I have added documentation about the component about the structure of the data.
-This would be nice to have in Typescript instead.
+This would be nice to have in Typescript instead as the types could be in code and also enforced by tools.

 ### Testing
 Unit testing and component testing would have been nice additions to ensure new changes do not break existing code.